 - Prepare and submit to the CAM an Equipment List that includes a list of all equipment and service agreements that will be purchased for the project.
-Any equipment listed must meet the requirements listed in the Minimum Technical Requirements in the Eligibility Requirements section of GFO-22-612.
-Recipient must receive CAM Written Approval prior to purchasing equipment on the Equipment List. - Provide CAM with a Written Statement of Charger and Bus Compatibility signed by charger manufacturer and bus manufacturer confirming interoperability. - Coordinate the ordering and delivery of EVSE for San Diego Unified School District and provide the EVSE Purchase Order (PO) to the CAM. - Coordinate ordering and delivery of BESS and additional required equipment for both sites and provide BESS PO, Automatic Transfer Switch (ATS) PO, and Microgrid Controller PO for each applicable site.
+Any equipment listed must meet the requirements listed in the Minimum Technical Requirements in the Eligibility Requirements section of GFO-22-612. - Receive CAM written approval prior to purchasing equipment on the Equipment List. - Provide the CAM with a Written Statement of Charger and Bus Compatibility signed by charger manufacturer and bus manufacturer confirming interoperability.

-- Equipment List

-- Written Statement of Charger and Bus Compatibility
+- Equipment List - Written Statement of Charger and Bus Compatibility

-- EVSE PO

-- BESS PO

-- ATS PO

-- Microgrid Controller PO

-TASK 4 INSTALLATION AND COMPLIANCE
+TASK 4 CONSTRUCTION AND COMMISSIONING